GULibrarySandbox/data-vis-basics/content/5-convert.md

 4. In the Welcome screen, click on `Create New…`.
 (If PhotoShop is already open, click on `File` then `New`.)
 5. In the `New Document` dialog box, you’ll see that the option `Clipboard` is already selected.
 (If it’s not, then you don’t have anything on the Clipboard – you’ll need to copy your chart again.)
 6. On the right-hand side, change the resolution to `300 pixels/inch` then click the `Create` button.
 A canvas has been created that is the correct size for your chart.
-7. Click `Edit`, then `Paste` (or press `<Ctrl>+<V>`) to paste the chart onto the canvas.
+7. Click `Edit` > `Paste` (or press `<Ctrl>+<V>`) to paste the chart onto the canvas.
-8. Click `File`, then `Save As…` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.{% endcapture %} {% include card.md header="Activity - Create image using PhotoShop CC" text=text %}
+8. Click `File` > `Save As…` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.{% endcapture %} {% include card.md header="Activity - Create image using PhotoShop CC" text=text %}

 {% capture text %}
-1. Once downloaded and installed, open GIMP and click on `File` on the toolbar, then click on `Open` and browse to locate the image to be resized.
+1. Once downloaded and installed, open GIMP and click on `File` > `Open` and browse to locate the image to be resized.
-2. With the image open, click on `Image` on the toolbar, then click on `Scale Image` to open the `Scale Image` dialog box.
+2. With the image open, click on `Image` > `Scale Image` to open the `Scale Image` dialog box.
 3. The `Image Dimensions` dialog box is opened.
 Change both the `X` and `Y` resolutions to that specified by the journal’s style guide – usually `300 pixels/inch`.
-You can also use “Image, Scale Image” again to change the dimensions of the image once the resolution has been set.
+You can also use `Image, Scale Image` again to change the dimensions of the image once the resolution has been set.
-4. Now click on the `File` option on the menu bar, then click `Export` to save your edited image in the format specified by the journal’s style guide and in the appropriate location.
+4. Click on the `File` > `Export` to save your edited image in the `format` specified by the journal’s style guide and in the appropriate location.
 {% include figure.html img="GIMP.png" alt="GIMP software" caption="Create image using GIMP" width="100%" %}{% endcapture %} {% include card.md header="Activity - Create image using GIMP" text=text %}

 {% capture text %}